lukapopijac/pocket-cube-optimal-solver/README.md

 ------------

 The number of moves needed to solve the Pocket Cube is 11 in the worst case.
-For such cases, this app, written in JavaScript, finds an optimal solution in less than 10ms on my modest laptop from 2011.
-For other cases it works much faster, as expected.
+For such cases, this app written in JavaScript, finds an optimal solution in less than 10ms on my modest laptop from 2011.
+In other cases it works much faster, as expected.
 It uses pattern database which compressed has size 109KB.

 The implemented search algorithm is about 30% faster than standard IDA* search.